 I believe the most challenging part for every sculpter is sculpting the face.
 I spent a good long hours just working on the face features alone.
 It is difficult to show the expression I wanted on the head sculpture.
 Distortion occured from time to time and fixing it was kind of disheartening.
 Just start all over!
+The head in this photo is already heat-cured.
+I am attaching it to the raw clay upper body.

 Working on the hands are fun.
 Maureen has illustrated a fantastic step-by-step instruction on making hands in her book.